 Mine's a Pint — New England's Breweries

 The biggest revolution in New England since 1776?
-That has to be the rise and rise of the microbrewery.
+That has to be the rise of the microbrewery.
 In the six states of New England, you are never far from a good brew.
 The more colorful the name the better.
-Think Big Claw Pilsner or Ginga' Ninja, Pumpkin Eater Ale and Wolf's Breath Winter Warmer; check out The Vermonster or the complex Three Peak Holiday Stout that is barrel-aged on French-roasted Kenyan coffee beans, no less!
+Think Big Claw Pilsner or Ginga Ninja, Pumpkin Eater Ale and Wolf's Breath Winter Warmer; check out The Vermonster or the complex Three Peak Holiday Stout that is barrel aged on French-roasted Kenyan coffee beans, no less!
 What makes New England beers so interesting for enthusiasts is the way that brewers respect tradition but admire innovation.

 Alongside the IPAs, stouts and brown ales, organic lagers and Hefeweizen, they are happy to experiment with natural New England ingredients, such as wild blueberries, cranberries, maple syrup and pumpkin.
 Slumbrew, the Somerville Brewing Company’s rich porter, even uses cacao nibs from their award-winning neighbor, the Taza Chocolate factory.
 So, where to track down this amber nectar?
 That’s easy.
 Small breweries are so popular that every state now has a beer or brewery trail of some kind.

 - Connecticut, neatly wedged between the connoisseurs of Boston and New York, features a dozen breweries, craft brewers and events on its busy Connecticut Beer Trail.